waynodiablo/Oystercard/pills/sinatra_modular_refactor.md

 ## Refactoring to the Modular Style

 So far, we've been assuming that our app is using the *classical style*, and not the *modular* style.
-In the classical style, all our routes are compiled within an instance of a class given to us by Sinatra, called `Sinatra::Application`.
+In the classical style, all our routes are compiled within a class given to us by Sinatra, called `Sinatra::Application`.
 Hence, our `config.ru` looks like this:
 ```ruby
 require './app/app'